 If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you.
 Read our full disclosure here.

-Wondering what to pack for Disney World in your park bag?
+Wondering what to pack in your Disney park bag?

 Well you’re not alone!
-This is a popular topic in The Budget Mouse Facebook group so I decided to write a detailed post all about what to pack for Disney World in the bag you take to the theme parks each day.
+This is a popular topic in The Budget Mouse Facebook group so I decided to write a detailed post all about what to pack in the bag you take to the theme parks each day.

 I covered this topic is episode 44 of my podcast, but I think it’s easier to read than listen to.

 I’ve even included a free printable at the end of the post to help with your packing!

 Let’s start with 13 essential items that should be in everyone’s bag then move on to additional items to take if you are traveling with little kids or babies.

 A portable phone charger (aka external battery pack or power bank) is the #1 item that will help your Disney vacation go smoothly!